kirkhu/WRO2025_FE-Fire-On-All-Cylinders/README.md

 - You can find hyperlinks to the technical report content and setup instructions here, provided for quick access by both learners and judges during study or evaluation.
 - This technical document will feature a detailed table of contents structured **according to the official scoring criteria**  (such as the engineering journal evaluation rubrics), with all section titles displayed as **hyperlinks**.
 This allows judges or learners to easily navigate to the key content of the technical documentation for **rapid and efficient evaluation**.

+- ### Autonomous Vehicle Design: Key Upgrades and Iterations This autonomous vehicle design **builds upon** the rich experience inherited from the senior team (**Shinan-Fire-On-All-Cylinders**) and integrates my practical insights from last year's World Competition.

+  We didn't just reference the successful elements of the previous year's winning teams; we implemented **key technological iterations**:

+  * **Controller Upgrade:** The main controller has been upgraded from the standard Jetson Orin Nano to the **superior-performing Nvidia Jetson Orin Nano**.
+  * **Mechanical Overhaul:** We have **restructured and optimized** the vehicle's mechanical components, specifically the steering and chassis.
+  * **Vision Enhancement:** Image processing has been **significantly enhanced** for greater efficiency and accuracy.

+  The integration of all these upgrades and innovative design elements is squarely aimed at **comprehensively strengthening** the vehicle's overall performance and competitiveness.

 **Special Note:**
 - Due to network speed fluctuations, some images may not display correctly.
 Should this occur, please try refreshing the page to resolve the issue.